O JARGON BUSTER

 - Peter Burt Trophy

-who died in May 1999 after a long battle with cancer.
+May 1999 after a long battle with cancer.
+It rewards

 - Peter Palmer Relays